HomeCollege Savings GuideUsing Your Alfond Grant

 The Alfond Grant was $500 when it was awarded.
 However, its value may have changed over time.

-Students born between 2009-2012 (and 2008 for students born at MaineGeneral), received the Alfond Grant, if a NextGen 529 account was opened prior to the student’s first birthday.
+Students born between 2009-2012 (and students born in 2008 at MaineGeneral), received the Alfond Grant, if a NextGen 529 account was opened prior to the student’s first birthday.

 Students born a Maine resident in 2013 or later were automatically awarded the Alfond Grant.1